GeorginaCarlisle/2024-daily-coding/README.md

 13 - Fix addition of extra 0s in time.
 Add moon phases widget.

 14 - Refactor scoring code.
 Add destructuring question.

+15 - Missed.

+16 - Added questions.
+Changed to show only one side of the card at a time.